stivennpe/CrossLingual-BioNER/README.md

 # CrossLingual-BioNER
 Data Augmentation and Transfer Learning for Cross-lingual Named Entity Recognition in the Biomedical Domain

-The Folders contain the final datasets to train a Named Entity Recognition system using the CRAFT dataset.
-It includes the following entities:
+The folders contain the final datasets for the trainning of Named Entity Recognition systems using the CRAFT dataset.
+The CRAFT dataset includes the following entities:
 - Protein
 - Chemical
 - Taxon